oshanyalegama/FFTastic/README.md

 1. KNN is a K means clustering method of speaker verification based on extracting features.
 The test has done been to the enrollment set only.
 It is suggested to try this for an expanded enrollment set and for the test set.

 2. ivector based system implementation in MATLAB.
 A baseline system that generates the submission file as well.

+3. A model based on extracting the embedding using an LSTM network

+4. The TitaNet-L model by NVidia